SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

 * The NMI is a very special interrupt; it can be configured to be a normal interrupt *or* a Non-Maskable Interrupt.
 In NMI mode, the part will sit there running the interrupt instead of almost-working with damaged firmware - which could potentially create a dangerous situation if it was part of a life-saftety critical device, like the controller for an airbag, or antilock breaks in a car.
 In such cases, corrupted firmware might appear work fine, if the corruption only impacted code-paths related to handling the relevant emergency situations, so the vehicle and hence operator would not be aware of a problem until .
 No matter what the damaged firmware tries to do, it cannot disable or bypass the NMI.
 Only loading working firmware and resetting it will clear the NMI.
 This is of particular relevance in life-safety-critical applications which these parts (but NOT this software package nor Arduino in general) are certified for.
 Not something likely to be used in Arduino-land.

 ## For non-port interrupts, clear the INTFLAGS after configuring everything except actually turning on the interrupt.
-With only a few exceptions (see the datasheet) interrupt flags are set regardless of whether the interrupt is enabled, so it's not unusual for an intflag to have become set either during the configuration process, or prior.
-Once you configure the peripheral, you should clar the INTFLAGS as one of the last steps.
-I usually configure everything else, clear the flags, enable the interrupts I want, and finally enable the peripheral.
-Alternately, globally disable interrupts while configuring a peripheral that will generate an interrupt, and clear the flags when you reenable interrupts.
+With only a few exceptions (see the datasheet and in the case of he ACO, errata as well) interrupt flags are set regardless of whether the interrupt is enabled, so it's not unusual for an intflag to have become set either during the configuration process, or prior to it.
+Once you configure the peripheral, you should clar the INTFLAGS as one of the last steps, before the interrupts are enabled I usually configure everything else, clear the flags, enable the interrupts I want, and finally enable the peripheral.

+Note that the flags are still set if interrupts are globaly disabled.
+So even if youglobally disable interrupts while configuring a peripheral during the configuration process, you must clear the flags prior to you reenabling interrupts.

 PORT interrupts only set the flags when the PINnCTRL register is set to generate an interrupt.

 ## Vectors linked to many flags
 There are a few vectors with a lot of flags that can trigger them.
 For example, each of the PORT interrupts has 8 flags that can trigger it.
 One hazard with these is that if you have a large number enabled - especially if your ISR is longer than it ought to be - that interrupts could fire whille the ISR is running.
-You need to make sure you aren't missing those:
-*note - these depict calling a function from the ISR.
+You typically want to avoid missing any interrupts. *note - these depict calling a function from the ISR.
 Unless the function is only called in this one place and hence will be inlined, that is not good practice, and it involves a an extra 30 bytes and 45 clocks (approx) of overhead just because it's a function call*

 **Wrong**
 ```c++